 The real estate sector is one of the most important economic sectors.
-As a matter of fact, in 2021 it was valued at 3.7 trillion dollars worldwide.
+As a matter of fact, in 2024, it was valued at 4.1 trillion dollars worldwide, and is expected to reach 5.82 trillion by 2030.
 Such significant amounts of money attract fraudsters and other criminals, who are often involved in money laundering or terrorism financing.

 In this blog, we will clarify how money is laundered through real estate, discuss AML and KYC regulations per region, and explain how automated KYC software can protect your company from financial fraud.